la2050/archive/_organizations/the-ladyparts-collective-fiscally-sponsored-by-fractured-atlas.md

       https://challenge.la2050.org/entry/eliminating-the-gray-leveraging-theater-to-end-sexual-violence-on-college-campuses
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Tipping the scales of gender equity in the arts and entertainment industry, The LadyParts Collective is an all-female group igniting social change by creating original plays about women's issues.
 title: 'The LadyParts Collective, fiscally sponsored by Fractured Atlas'
-uri: /organizations/the-ladyparts-collective-fiscally-sponsored-by-fractured-atlas/
 extrapolated_project_ids:
   - '6102260'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    ELIMINATING THE GRAY: LEVERAGING THEATER TO END SEXUAL VIOLENCE ON COLLEGE CAMPUSES
-project_titles:
-  - >-
-    ELIMINATING THE GRAY: LEVERAGING THEATER TO END SEXUAL VIOLENCE ON COLLEGE CAMPUSES
-project_titles_from_project_ids:
   - >-
     ELIMINATING THE GRAY: LEVERAGING THEATER TO END SEXUAL VIOLENCE ON COLLEGE CAMPUSES